HaitaoMao/HaitaoMao.github.io/pages/Me.md

 **Baidu (March, 2022 - now)**

 I am now a research intern in search strategy department in Baidu supervised by [Lixin Zou](https://www.zoulixin.site/).
 Now my research topic in Baidu is Unbiased Learning To Rank.
-I am expected to have four or five paper published in this period.
+I am still focusing on the unifed view on Graph Neural Network.
+If as expected, my achievement in Baidu will be:

+- One dataset paper on Unbiased Learning to rank problem.
+The paper will provide new practical challenges on this task.
+- Host the WSDM CUP on the above practical dataset.
+- One full paper for causal disocvery on unbiased learning to rank problem.
+- One abstract paper for an unified view on graph neural network.

 ### Education
+**Michigan State University (September 2022 - present)**

+I am a Ph.D. candidate in DSE lab at Michigan State University, supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).

 **University of Electronic Science and Technology of China  (September 2018 - June 2022)**